 7. They are a big dog in a little body

-8. Like all long bodied dwarf breeds, they are prone to back and hip issues
+8. They are prone to back & hip issues like all dwarf breeds

-- They need daily exercise to strengthen and tone their muscles.
+- Daily exercise helps strengthen and tone their muscles.

-- Monitoring their weight and making sure that they are not overweight.
-These dogs are very food motivated so care should be taken to make sure that they are not overweight
+- Monitoring weight can prevent dogs from becoming overweight.
+Corgis are very food motivated so care should be taken to monitor their weight.

 - Not allowing them to jump off of beds, couches and other furniture which will apply pressure to their backs.